-We also wish to point out that all of the above and much more was provided to Washington's Orca Task Force and completely ignored.
-The large package of recommendations presented to Governor Inslee are not much more than an assemblage of pet projects put forth by special interest for the Legislature to fund.
+The large package of recommendations presented to you is not much more than an assemblage of pet projects put forth by special interest for the Legislature to fund.
 While many may do some good toward salmon recovery, it is mostly pointless unless the 4LSRDs are breached.
-In regards to SRKW, Ken Balcomb from the Center for Whale Research states, "the package will not... avert the extinction of the SRKW."
+Ken Balcomb from the Center for Whale Research states, "the package will not... avert the extinction of the SRKW."
 One recommendation that is doing no good is increased spill.
-Corps' report no benefit to juvenile salmon but are unofficially reporting that returning adults are being harmed by gas embolism and "fall backs" not seen since the 1990s.
-This spill should stop immediately, and gas caps should not be raised.
+Corp's report no benefit to juvenile salmon but are unofficially reporting that returning adults are being harmed by gas embolism and "fall backs" not seen since the 1990s.
+This should stop immediately, and gas caps should not be raised.

-Also ignored by the Task Force members and leaders was the overwhelming number of public comments made to the Task Force in addition to a petition calling for Government Officials to demand the Corps to immediately begin breaching.
+Also ignored by the Task Force members and leaders was the overwhelming number of public comments made to the Task Force in addition to a petition calling for you and Senator Murray to demand the Corps to immediately begin breaching.
 This now has over 700,000 signatures.
+This combined with the hundreds of print media and hours of television, radio and social media, and phone calls to your office, should alert you that further SRKW deaths and another failed year of salmon returns will fall squarely on your shoulders.
+Your reputation as an environmental leader will certainly be tarnished if not trashed.